wavefrontHQ/docs/pages/doc/logging_log_browser.md

 1. In the screenshot below, there are three spikes on the histogram chart.
     ![a screenshot of the Log Browser that shows a histogram with 3 spikes.](images/logging_histogram_spikes.png)
-1. You see that the last spike is higher than the other two spikes.
-To zoom in to that specific time window, place your cursor at the beginning of the time window you want, and click and drag.
+1. If you want to zoom in to the time window of the last spike, place your cursor at the beginning of the time window you want, and click and drag.
     ![a screenshot of selecting the area on the histogram to to zoom in.](images/logging_histogram_zoomed_in.png)

 1. Now, you see the data for the zoomed-in time window.
 The logs in the log table below are updated to fit the new time window.